MadhuKashyap/Kafka/notes.md

 - Each partition has 1 consumer out of a consumer group.
 Suppose there are n partitions of a topic.
 Each partition contain data of same category.
 So there will be 1 consumer group consisting of n consumers each reading from a different partition to enable parallel processing.
 - One consumer in the group can consume more than one partition
 - Each partition has replicas on multiple brokers.
 So even if a broker fails, another broker with a replica can take over.
+- Replicas of a partition follow master slave architecture.n When producer writes message to a partition, the message is written to the replica leader and it's offset is increased.
+Leader handles all read and write to a topic and followers replicate the leader.

 #### Offset :
 - An offset is a unique identifier for each message within a partition.
 It acts like a pointer or index, helping Kafka keep track of the position of messages.